Caribbean Bay: Sea Wave

 The main facilities are: Wave Pool, Diving Pool, Wave Village, Sandy rest zone.

+Wave Pool

+The Wave Pool generates gigantic waves that reach up to 2.5 meters.
+That is why every person has to wear life jackets inside the yellow line.
+The wave comes regularly in 90 seconds.
+Also, a tube is unavailable in the Sea Wave.
+It is because when the tide retreats, a tube can be swept away in the torrent wave or be turned over.

 Bay Slide

 Bay slide zone is for water slides.
 It has 6 tube slides and 3 water bobsleighs.

 The main facilities are: Tube Ride, Water Bobsleigh, Bobsleigh Village.

+Mega storm

+The Mega Storm is an extra-large water slide in the Caribbean Bay, that opened in 2015.
+Only those who are 120cm tall or more can ride.
+It is because the attraction can be used in a round tube and the tube spins down the slide from 37m in the air to the ground.
+Also, in the last part, the tube plummets into the funnel-looking tornado that is 18 diameters.
+Furthermore, everyone who rides it can enjoy it for 55~60 seconds.

 Fortress

 Fortress is for fun water play it has world's longest streaming pool (at the construction time) called "Lazy Pool".
 Adventure pool splashes 2.4 ton of water at once.

 The main facilities are: Flowing Water Pool, Surfing Ride, Adventure Pool.

 Wild River

 The Wild River (opened in 2008) is an extreme water play zone.
 It has 5 tube slides, 1 Boomerango.
 Wild Blaster is flume ride-like tube slide but more extreme and wet.
 Tower Raft is large tube slide track that 4 people can ride at once.
 Tower Boomerango is one of the most extreme water attraction in South Korea waterparks.
 Tubes slide down a 90-degree slope.

 The main facilities are: Tower Boomerango, Tower Raft, Wild Blaster, San Juan Restaurant.